floccusaddon/floccus/README.md

 <a href="https://liberapay.com/marcelklehr/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>

-The goal of this project is to build a browser extension that syncs your browser data with the open source sync and share server [Nextcloud](https://nextcloud.com).
+The goal of this project is to build a browser extension that syncs your browser data across browser vendors with the open source, self-hosted sync and share server [Nextcloud](https://nextcloud.com) and possibly other self-hosted solutions.

-Historically this was once possible using [the mozilla sync app](https://github.com/owncloudarchive/mozilla_sync).
-However, it's [not very easy anymore](https://github.com/owncloudarchive/mozilla_sync/issues/33) to run your own sync server and it still would only work with firefox.

-**News:** Floccus v3.0 now allows you to sync duplicate bookmarks in different folders and can sync accross browser vendors without any hassle. :weight_lifting_woman:
+**News:** Floccus v3.0 now allows you to sync duplicate bookmarks in different folders and can sync accross browser vendors without any hassle. :weight_lifting_woman: Additionally you can now sync with any WebDAV server you want, not just with the nextcloud bookmarks app.

 [![Chrome Webstore](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/floccus/fnaicdffflnofjppbagibeoednhnbjhg)|
 [![Mozilla Addons](https://addons.cdn.mozilla.net/static/img/addons-buttons/AMO-button_2.png)](https://addons.mozilla.org/en-US/firefox/addon/floccus/)